-- A. Initial Pretrial Conference.
-Upon assignment of a criminal case to Judge Furman, the Assistant United States Attorney shall immediately call Chambers to arrange for a prompt conference/arraignment.
-The Assistant United States Attorney shall e-mail a courtesy copy of the indictment and the criminal complaint, if one exists, to the Court (Furman_NYSDChambers@nysd.uscourts.gov) as soon as practicable. - B. Telephone Calls.
-Any other communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 2(C) and 4(A).
+- B. Telephone Calls.
+Any other communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 3(C) and 5(A).
 For questions that cannot be answered by reference to these Rules or for urgent matters requiring immediate attention, call Alexandra Smallman, Courtroom Deputy, at (212) 805-0282. - C. Letters.
-Except for matters requiring immediate attention or as otherwise provided below, communications with the Court should be by text-searchable letter, filed on ECF.
-Letters seeking relief, including requests for extensions, adjournments, or bail modification, should be filed on ECF as letter-motions in accordance with Paragraph 4(A) below, not as ordinary letters.
-Parties should not submit courtesy copies of letters filed on ECF.
+Except for matters requiring immediate attention or as otherwise provided below, communications with the Court should be by letter filed on ECF.
+Letters seeking relief, including requests for extensions, adjournments, or bail modification, should be filed on ECF as letter-motions in accordance with Paragraph 5(A) below, not as ordinary letters.

-Letters to be filed under seal or containing sensitive or confidential information may be e-mailed as a text-searchable .pdf attachment to the Court (Furman_NYSDChambers@nysd.uscourts.gov) with a copy simultaneously delivered to all counsel (unless the submission is being made ex parte).
+Any letter to be filed under seal or containing sensitive or confidential information may be e-mailed as a text-searchable .pdf attachment to the Court (Furman_NYSDChambers@nysd.uscourts.gov) with a copy simultaneously delivered to all counsel (unless the submission is being made ex parte).
 Any such e-mail shall state clearly in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
-Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the body of the letter.
-(The sender of an e-mail will ordinarily receive an auto-reply e-mail appearing to come from the Courtroom Deputy stating that substantive communications in the body of the e-mail will be disregarded.
-Parties need not, and should not, respond to the auto-reply message.)
+Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the letter itself.